optimad/bitpit/INSTALL.md

 ```bash
 	PABLO/build$ cmake ../
 ```
- By this way, PABLO is configured for production (using compiler optimization flags, `-O3`) and the tests in `PABLO/test/` will be compiled and successively available at `PABLO/build/test/`; moreover, the default installation folder is `/usr/local/`.
+ By this way, PABLO is configured for production (using compiler optimization flags, `-O3`) and the test sources in `PABLO/test/` will be compiled and successively available at `PABLO/build/test/`; moreover, the default installation folder is `/usr/local/`.

 Passing some variable to cmake you can customize a bit your configuration.

 The `DEBUG` variable can be used to set the compiler flags `-ggdb -O0 -fmessage-length=0-ggdb -O0 -fmessage-length=0`, then you can call
 ```bash
 	PABLO/build$ cmake -DDEBUG=1 ../
 ```
 to obtain a debug version of PABLO. `DEBUG` default value is 0.

 The `COMPILE_TESTS` variable can be use to avoid tests compilation, then
 ```bash
 	PABLO/build$ cmake -DCOMPILE_TESTS=0 ../
 ```
 and the building procedure will not compile the test sources. `COMPILE_TESTS` default value is 1.

 Finally, you can choose the installation folder setting the cmake variable `CMAKE_INSTALL_PREFIX`
 ```bash
 	PABLO/build$ cmake -DCMAKE_INSTALL_PREFIX=/my/installation/folder/ ../